 Graduate Faculty in the Department of Interior Design specialize in diverse areas of research and design.
 Concentrations include Preservation and Cultural Heritage, History and Theory, Hospitality, Innovative Technology and Graphic Presentation, Autism Spectrum and Neurodevelopmental Disorders, Housing for the Elderly, Creative Environments, Research Methodologies, Learning Environments and Lighting, among others.

 Diane Al Shihabi, Ph.D., ASID, IDEC, NCIDQ, WRID earned a doctorate at UW-Madison, and is an Associate Professor with Tenure and the Director of Graduate Education (DoGE) in the Department of Interior Design.
+She is also a faculty member in the interdepartmental graduate program of Human Computer Interaction (HCI) and guides PhD students in collaborative dissertations.
 Her research interests include design history and theory, Beaux-Arts architecture, cultural heritage protection, UNESCO World Heritage Sites analysis and documentation, and global preservation practice.
 Dr. Al Shihabi co-developed the Preservation and Cultural Heritage Program at ISU and collaborates with the Office of Cultural Heritage at the State Department to research, document, and disseminate information on culturally-significant properties abroad.
 She has NCIDQ certification and eighteen years of preservation practice experience.
 Her firm held contracts for multiple interior restoration projects, including the Wisconsin State Capitol, Kentucky State Capitol, and Cyrus Yawkey Museum, among others, and received multiple awards in state and nationally-judged competitions.
 Dr. Al Shihabi is a Board of Review member for the Journal of Interior Design and a Board of Trustee member for Taliesin Preservation, Inc.

 Yongyeon Cho, LEED GA, WELL AP is an assistant professor in the Department of Interior Design at Iowa State University.
 He holds a Master of Fine Art degree from ISU, and a Master of Interior Architecture from Konkuk University and a Bachelor of Engineering in Interior Architecture from Soongsil University, both in Seoul, Korea.
 In 2018, he worked as a lead interior designer at Keumkang Enterprises Inc, in Seoul, Korea.
 In 2017, he was an interior design professional at HOK, Chicago office.
 He was a member of a student winning team for the Healthcare Environment Award, sponsored by Contract magazine and the Center for Healthcare Design (2016).
 He is a recipient of an Award of Merit (2015) and an Award of Excellence (2019) at American Society of Architectural Illustrators, and the winner of the American Academy of Healthcare Interior Designers graduate research fellowship(2017).
 His areas of interest are design evaluation criteria and tools, graphic communication tools and technics, and human-centered design.